Cactoidal/Time-Crystal/godot/README.md

 Goal is to eventually have animations to show the attacks.
 But, after a quick resolution, the opponent's HP is reduced to zero, the game detects the win, and declares victory.
 With that, the whole sequence can now be played through the game UI.

+## Day 23

+Some fixes are in order.

+First is to fix the pseudorandom generator.
+At the moment the 5 numbers are generated in a pretty simplistic way that does not provide a good distribution (for example, the Laser card, i.e. index 0, will always appear).

+I also need to make a better effort at balancing the game; right now, everything is a 1-hit KO, which does not make for especially interesting matches.

+The commit-reveal phase also needs attention, as the game needs to check if the player's commit hash and cards have been updated _before_ it checks whether the opponent has committed/revealed.
+Otherwise it will try to send transactions too quickly and break the sequence.

+In general the whole system needs to be more resilient, with transaction retries and better session management (in case the user loses power during a match).

+Which brings me to the other thing I want to do next: get this game running on Fuji, using my own local node as the RPC.
+Being able to poll the node without rate limits would allow me to update the game at process speed, or even monitor smart contract events directly using ethers-rs' EventStream.

+I've done a simple test in Godot, again pinging my Fuji node to get the current block number, this time using Godot's [HTTPRequest](https://docs.godotengine.org/en/3.5/classes/class_httprequest.html), and everything seems good to go.
+Once I've incorporated some of the changes I mentioned above, I'll deploy on Fuji and try running the game.